nzilberstein/Langevin-MIMO-detector/README.md

 # Detection by Sampling: Massive MIMO Detector based on Langevin Dynamics

-Massive MIMO detector based on an annealed version of the Unadjusted Langevin Algorithm (ULA)
+Massive MIMO detector based on an annealed version of the Unadjusted Langevin Algorithm (ULA).

 This repo contains the official implementation of the "Detection by Sampling: Massive MIMO Detector based on Langevin Dynamics" paper (arXiv:2202.12199).
-Link:
+Link: https://arxiv.org/abs/2202.12199

 ## Code